lizmat/raku-all-modules/croservices/cro/docs/intro/http-server.md

-The server hosts an application, which is something that transforms a `Cro::HTTP::Request` instance representing the request into a `Cro::HTTP::Resposne` instance representing the response.
-While it's possible to write that "by hand", it is far more convenient to use the HTTP router.
+The server hosts an application, which is something that transforms a `Cro::HTTP::Request` instance representing the request into a `Cro::HTTP::Response` instance representing the response.
+While it's possible to write that "by hand," it is far more convenient to use the HTTP router.

 ```
 use Cro::HTTP::Router;